DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 The name "Blindproof" is the design: the miners are blind, yet the work is proven.

-The contribution of this subnet is its economic mechanism — to our knowledge a first of its kind: incentives and settlement conditioned on cryptographic proof, with verification cheap enough to run before payment on every job, so that one verified proof moves both money streams at once — the miner's emissions and the client's escrowed fee.
+The contribution of this subnet is its economic mechanism: incentives and settlement conditioned on cryptographic proof, with verification cheap enough to run before payment on every job, so that one verified proof moves both money streams at once — the miner's emissions and the client's escrowed fee.

-What makes the mechanism possible is where the latest cutting edge llm technology now stands: inference can run bit-exact across different GPUs, computation on masked data is practical piece by piece, and verifying a proof costs milliseconds while redoing the work costs seconds — a gap wide enough for a market to settle on.
+What makes the mechanism possible is where the latest cutting-edge LLM technology now stands: inference can run bit-exact across different GPUs, computation on masked data is practical piece by piece, and verifying a proof costs milliseconds while redoing the work costs seconds — a gap wide enough for a market to settle on.

 Our submission is the subnet proposal built on this substrate — specified below, running on testnet by final event close.